 A parent responsibility contract can only be made if the parent agrees.
 It provides a structured process to help the parent attend services for their child’s benefit.

 Parent responsibility contracts are registered with the Children’s Court.
 Because it is a legal agreement with legal consequences, parents will be given a referral to Legal Aid so they can get free, independent advice about it.

 - have a maximum length of 12 months.
 This allows parents to attend parenting courses or treatments and demonstrate they are no longer abusing substances.

 - can be made with expectant parents to reduce their child’s risk of significant harm after birth

-- require FACS to set up contracts with parents before care proceedings start, when appropriate.
+- require DCJ to set up contracts with parents before care proceedings start, when appropriate.